 Until next time,

-I live at home, and my boyfriend is away for a year which means I have the room to myself.
-I’m going to school full time, and I work retail during the weekends.
+I live at home, and I’m going to school full time, and I work retail during the weekends.
 There is a 3 hr gap in between classes, and I use that time to write more.
 Whenever a class is cancelled like it is today I use that time to write.
 I always bring my current stories with me wherever I go to work on them in between.
 I have an Ipad, Smartphone and two laptops.
 I always keep the latest copy on them and I work on it in between.
 I have Friday and Saturday off so in between the Southern Women’s show tomorrow and picking up the camera Saturday I will work on my novel.
 I always have Mondays off so I work on it then as well as filming Youtube videos.
 I’m working one day this week which really doesn’t bother me.
 I need the time to write my script for broadcast, and I’m also done with camera work except for my project.
 Yay!
 I hated camera work because getting people to be in front of it was a pain, and they kept rejecting it saying they were busy and had to go to class.
 I’ll also be doing a Youtube video on it for fun since I got it.
 School is almost over my last day is May 3rd, and my last exam is May 10th.
 Not too far away…That means I’ll have Monday, Tuesday, and Thursday off to do whatever…Writing will be a priority since I want to take this seriously and I really want it to be my job.
 I love every aspect of it even the formatting and doing it all by myself.
 I’ll probably make a better tutorial and film about my experiences self-publishing.
 I’ll do that this summer.
 I want to pass on what I know, and it’s really not that bad…I have a desk in my room that I write at and sometimes I do it sitting on my bed.
 I find the time since I want to write full time which means this summer I need to come up with a plan.
 I’m weird when it comes to the writing process because I do it by hand with a pen and paper then I type it up.
 It’s a lot of work so I’m trying to type as I go instead of doing it all at once.
 I would not change it for the world.
 It helps me destress and keeps me busy.
 It’s also a good form of therapy and I wouldn’t have it any other way.
 I was depressed for a while and lonely getting used to the fact that my boyfriend is away, but after ward I started to get my groove back.
 I can’t wait to start writing more because of all the plans I have.

 Here is my list of works in progress…